ONDC-Official/ONDC-FIS-Specifications/api/components/docs/xinput-form-response.md

 On the other hand, if the mime_type is set to application/html, the seller provides a link to an external HTML page where the buyer can submit the required information.

   - **text/html-multi**:
 If the form type is text/html-multi, the buyer app can include multiple form fields similar to the original form, allowing for the addition of extra details.
-This form is sent by the seller app.
 ````html
 <form action="/form/submission-path" method="POST" >
   <label for="dob">Date of Birth</label>